Alanine42/agent-trail/README.md

 ### 5. Test it (Agent)
 1. Spawn a Claude Code in terminal
 2. Give it a task that involves fetching website (e.g. `"fetch aws dynamodb transaction write item documentation and answer how many WCU it uses"`)
-3. Go to the website it fetched (e.g. [https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html))
-4. See the agent's highlight that helped it answer the question and its comment on why that line is helpful / the goal that made it fetch this.
+3. Go to the website it fetched (e.g. [https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transaction-apis.html)) and see the agent's highlight on the quote that helped it answer the question and its comment on why that line is helpful / the goal that made it fetch this.
 5. Refresh the page, the highlight annotation should persist.

 ## Architecture